 The DSL is a member of the senior leadership team.
-Our DSL is Clare Wright.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
-This includes online safety and understanding our filtering and monitoring processes on school devices and networks to keep pupils safe online.
+Our DSL is Matt Smith.
+The DSL takes lead responsibility for child protection and wider safeguarding in the College.
+This includes online safety and understanding our filtering and monitoring processes on College devices and networks to keep students safe online.

 During term time, the DSL will be available during working hours for staff to discuss any safeguarding concerns.
-If necessary, the DSL can also be contacted out of school hours via email on: dsl@frimley.surrey.sch.uk.
+If necessary, the Safeguarding Team can also be contacted out of school hours via email at safeguarding@farnborough.ac.uk where comprehensive resources are available to support safeguarding decisions in the absence of 24 hour monitoring.

-When the DSL is absent, the Deputy Designated Safeguarding Leads - Vicki Conway, Rachel Farage, Anna Stroud and Sally Williams- will act as cover.
+When the DSL is absent, the Deputy Designated Safeguarding Leads (named on Page 3 of this document) will act as cover.